sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/creating-workflows.rst

 Adding New Nodes to the Workflow
 ===============

-  * Workflows editor has a list of Nodes menu on the LHS.
-Clicking on any of the Nodes creates it in the workspace.
+  * Workflows editor has a list of nodes menu on the LHS.
+Clicking on any of the nodes creates it in the workspace.

 Creating Edges
 ===============